xamk-mire/Fullstack26/Exercises/Exercise-3.md

 # Exercise 3: Task Tracker — FastAPI Backend and Frontend Integration

+You can find the example solution for the Exercise 2 here: [Exercise 2 example](https://github.com/xamk-mire/FullStack26-exercise-examples/tree/main/Exercise-2)

 ## Important!

 Implement your solution inside your classroom exercises repository: